 In addition to loving turkey, I also think the way people tend to hate on it — saying that it's bland, dry and boring — is also pretty reductive.
 You're really just telling on yourself Perhaps you just haven't had well-made turkey?

 Which, to be fair, I totally get it.
 For many, that turkey can feel like the singular most inundating culinary project of the year, especially if you're serving a crowd and haven't worked with such a large bird before.
 So, Salon Food spoke with Heidi Diestel of Diestel Turkey Ranch to get the lowdown on all things turkey cookery for everyone from the top expert to the neophyte.
+You'll be able to master the piece de resistance of the Thanksgiving tablescape before you know it.

 The following interview has been lightly edited for clarity and length.

-Is a frozen or fresh turkey "better?"
+Is a frozen or fresh turkey better?
 Is there a distinct difference in taste or quality between the two once the bird is cooked?

 “Better” depends on personal preference and how the bird is handled.

-- Convenience: Frozen birds can be purchased early and stored accordingly, keeping you out of the hustle of the fresh bird frenzy.
+For convenience, frozen birds can be purchased early and stored accordingly, keeping you out of the hustle of the fresh bird frenzy.
+Frozen birds require a "slow as possible" thaw time, so make sure you have space in your fridge.

-- Texture: Chefs and consumers alike think a fresh bird have an optimal texture.
+Chefs and consumers alike think a fresh bird have an optimal texture.
 However, this can also depend greatly on how the turkey is cooked, prepared and not just whether it was fresh or frozen.

 What is your opinion on brining?
 Dry or wet?
 Is it necessary?